Is HBOT HSA/FSA Eligible? What Your Insurance Actually Covers

 How do I request documentation from Wellness Elite Fitness for my HSA/FSA claim?

 Contact the front desk or your membership concierge at (832) 481-2922 and let them know you plan to reimburse from HSA/FSA.
-We'll provide: (1) a dated physician prescription from Dr. Chaudhari, (2) itemized invoices for each HBOT session, and (3) clinical notes if requested.
+We'll coordinate: (1) a dated physician prescription from Dr. Chaudhari via Elite Aesthetic MD, (2) itemized invoices for each HBOT session from WEF, and (3) clinical notes from Dr. Chaudhari's practice if requested.
 You can then submit these to your HSA/FSA plan administrator or custodian for reimbursement.
-Our team is trained to generate IRS-compliant documentation.

 Does insurance ever cover HBOT at Wellness Elite Fitness directly?

 Unlikely.
-We are a membership-based wellness center, not an in-network medical facility.
+We are a membership-based wellness facility, not an in-network medical facility.
 Insurance companies prefer to bill in-network providers and manage prior authorization.
-However, you can use your HSA/FSA (pre-tax) to pay for membership, which achieves the same tax advantage.
+A WEF membership is a general wellness expense and is not a qualified medical expense; only specific clinical services ordered and billed through Elite Aesthetic MD may qualify for HSA/FSA, subject to your plan.
 If you have a diagnosed condition (e.g., slow healing, chronic fatigue) that your primary care physician has documented and recommended HBOT for, check with your insurance company—they may require HBOT at an in-network medical clinic rather than a wellness facility.
 We recommend verifying coverage before committing.

 Getting Started: Your Path to HSA/FSA-Eligible HBOT at Wellness Elite Fitness